animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations-quickstart.md

 serializable without having to implement
 <code>java.io.Serializable</code>.

-By default, SDG configures the
+By default, Spring Data for GemFire configures the
 <code>MappingPdxSerializer</code> to serialize your application domain
 model types, which does not require any special configuration out-of-the-box to properly identify application domain objects